CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 # Bayesian Molecular Property Prediction

-This repository contains Bayesian message passing neural networks for molecular property prediction.
-The repository is forked from the [chemprop](https://github.com/chemprop/chemprop).
+This repository contains Bayesian message passing neural networks (MPNNs) for molecular property prediction.
+The repository is forked from [chemprop](https://github.com/chemprop/chemprop).

-We apply a set of Bayesian methods to the Chemprop D-MPNN.
-We benchmark the methods by assessing predictive accuracy, calibration and performance on a downstream molecular search task.
+We benchmark a set of Bayesian methods applied to the Chemprop Directed MPNN (D-MPNN).
+We assess predictive accuracy, calibration and performance on a downstream molecular search task.

 ## Methods

+The code can run eight methods, abbreviated as follows:
+* MAP:
+* GP:
+* DropR:
+* DropA:
+* SWAG:
+* SGLD:
+* BBP:
+* DUN:

 ## A guide to the code